movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 mutation never aliases a clean physical device buffer.
 A low-level clone operation consumes a handle's metadata reservation, allocates a new logical block, copies the source, updates its bytenr and generation, clears the WRITTEN flag and checksum, and adds it to the transaction dirty list.
+A companion constructor uses a transaction-owned source header to create a zeroed sibling or one-level-higher root block for topology growth.
 Mutable access requires both the transaction handle and the extent-buffer write lock.
 Commit-side metadata writeback sets WRITTEN, computes and validates the final CRC32C, and submits all required mirrors.
 The transaction retains dirty buffers until successful publication or abort; abort marks them stale before